Bapt5/PronoteBot/README.md

 * **Configure variable** with your informations\
 ![config](./images/config-var.png)
   1. The calendar Id is by defauld you google email address
-  2. You can you can leave the default value for COLORS
-  3. Your ent (leave blank if you don't have an ENT):
+  2. Your ent (leave blank if you don't have an ENT):
     * atrium_sud => ENT Atrium Sud
     * ac_reims => ENT AC Reims
     * occitanie_montpellier => ENT Occitanie Montpellier